-The ski culture in North America has its roots in the Canadian Rockies with Skoki Lodge the first ski hut in North America located here.
-Now there are three ski resorts in the Banff National Park and one in the neighboring Provincial Park, Kananaskis, along with a bunch of other great mountains within a couple hours drive.
-The region has it all in terms of ski whether that’s groomer, big mountain resorts, backcountry, and even heli-skiing.
+The ski culture in North America has its roots in the Canadian Rockies, with Skoki Lodge – the first ski hut in North America located here.
+Now, there are three ski resorts in the Banff National Park and one in the neighboring Provincial Park, Kananaskis, along with a bunch of other great mountains within a couple hours drive.
+The region has it all in terms of ski, whether that’s groomer, big mountain resorts, backcountry, and even heli-skiing.

 Hike Tunnel Mountain

 The best part is it’s only a 4.5 km round trip hike and shouldn’t take more than one hour up.
-It’s one of the easiest winter hikes you can do with only 266 meters of elevation gain, perfect for November!
+It’s one of the most accessible winter hikes you can do with only 266 meters of elevation gain, perfect for November!

 A great thing to do for families visiting Banff in the winter is snowshoe!
 Just because there is snow on the ground doesn’t mean you can’t leave the well-trodden path.
 You might not be able to walk through the snow on foot, but a quality pair of snowshoes allow you to float across the snow.